List of United States counties and county equivalents

-An enlargeable map of the 3,143 counties and county equivalents located in the 50 U.S. states and Washington, D.C. as of 2020.
-The 100 county equivalents in the U.S. territories are not on this map.
+Map of the counties and county equivalents located in the 50 U.S. states and Washington, D.C.

-There are 3,244 counties and county equivalents in the United States.
+There are 3,144 counties and county equivalents in the United States.
 (Note: At the time of the most recent (2020) census, 3,143 counties and equivalents were recorded in the 50 states and the District of Columbia, with another 100 county equivalents recorded in the territories (when the nine Minor Outlying Islands are included).
 Since that time, Connecticut's eight historical counties have been replaced with nine councils of government or “planning regions” which are considered by the United States Census Bureau as being county equivalents, resulting in a net gain of one county equivalent.)
 The 50 states of the United States are divided into 3,007 political subdivisions of states called counties.
 Two hundred thirty-seven other local governments and geographic places are also first-order administrative divisions of their respective state/district/territory, but are not called counties.
 The United States Census Bureau refers to the latter as county equivalents.
 The 237 county equivalents include the District of Columbia and 100 equivalents in U.S. territories (such as those in Puerto Rico).
-The large majority of counties and equivalents were organized by 1970.
-Since that time, most creations, boundary changes and dissolutions have occurred in Alaska, Virginia, and Connecticut.
+The vast majority of counties and equivalents had been organized by 1970.
+Since that time, most creations, boundary changes, and dissolutions have occurred in Alaska, Virginia, and Connecticut.